hexalang/Hexa/docs/reference.md

 }

-// For loop with key-value iteration (mimics map syntax) for key: value in map { // Also `key: value!` for checked null-unwrapping
+// For loop with key-value iteration (mimics map syntax) for key: value in map { // Also `key: value!` for checked null-unpacking
 	console.log(key, value)
 }